freedomofpress/securedrop/docs/install.md

 Download the latest version of SecureDrop to your workstation.
 You can either get it from our git repository with `git clone https://github.com/freedomofpress/securedrop.git`, or you can download the latest tar.gz file from https://pressfreedomfoundation.org/securedrop, and extract it.

 The setup script needs the application PGP public key you created earlier, `SecureDrop.asc`.
-Plug in the USB stick that you copied it to into your workstation and copy it to securedrop/install_files/
+Plug in the USB stick that you copied `SecureDrop.asc` to and copy it to securedrop/install_files/

-Then `scp` the `securedrop` folder to the home directory on the `Monitor Server` and `Source Server`.
+Then `scp` the `securedrop` folder to the home directory on the `Monitor Server` and `App Server`.

 Now SSH to the `Monitor Server`.
-When you're in, configure the options file and run the installation script:
+When you're in, enter your environment details in the CONFIG_OPTIONS file and run the installation script:

     cd ~/securedrop
     nano CONFIG_OPTIONS

+Fill out the relevent options, exit and save.

     sudo ./production_installation.sh

-(Dependent on debootstrap and ossec server ssl key automation) The script will pause and instruct you to begin the instalation on the `Source Server`
+(Dependent on debootstrap and ossec server ssl key automation) The script will install the pre-configured OSSEC manager and instruct when to begin the `App Server` installation

-When prompter SSH to the `Source Server`.
-Whe you're in configure the options file and run the installation script:
+When instructed by the installation script running on the `Monitor Server` SSH to the `App Server` and configure the options in CONFIG_OPTIONS then run the installation scripts.

     cd ~/securedrop
     nano CONFIG_OPTIONS